JobinJohn2345/EPL-Predictor/README.md

 # English Premier League Predictor
 ## Overview of the EPL predictor

 This is a python-based using a machine learning algorithm to predict upcoming EPL matches.
-This predictor includes various factors such as past results, shooting, free kicks, pentalty kicks, and distance that helps in predicting the outcome of each match.
+This predictor uses a decision tree machine learning algorithm to predict the result to be a win, loss, or draw.
+This predictor includes factors that'll affect the outcome of each match such as past results, shooting, free kicks, pentalty kicks, and distance.

 ## EPL Background Information